-It’s hard to get across my personality on a web page, but I hope that in reading a bit more on this page ‘about Hilary’, you will be encouraged to get in touch and join one of my Pilates or Dru Yoga classes.
+It’s hard to get across my personality on a web page, but I hope that by reading this page, you will be encouraged to get in touch and join one of my Pilates or Dru Yoga classes.

 What motivates me?

-My main motivation is for clients to leave their session feeling better than when they arrived – whether physically, mentally, or emotionally (if it’s all 3 then even better!).
-When I am teaching, it is definitely not about Hilary, it is all about you!
+My main motivation is for clients to leave their session feeling better than when they arrived – whether physically, mentally, or emotionally.
+If it is all 3 then even better!

 I think teacher qualifications are really important so let me tell you a bit my training…